 );

-starts a fetch request by calling fetchEmployees()
+}useEffect() starts a fetch request by calling fetchEmployees() async function after the initial mounting.

 function FetchEmployeesByQuery({ query }) {